-- 5. Next, call on several students to tell the whole class what they think is most important in the story.
+5. Next, call on several students to tell the whole class what they think is most important in the story.
 Call on different students from the ones who responded to this question in the previous lesson.
-Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important. - 6.
-Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
-Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities. - 7.
-Invite students to look again at the pictures in the book and add any words to the list they generated on Day 1 (Step 8) and Day 2 (Step 9).
+Encourage them to listen to each other's ideas so that they will see how many different parts of the story can be considered important.

+6. Praise students for listening attentively, for remembering so much of the story, and for thinking again about what was most important to them about the story.
+Tell them you will be talking about the story again on another day soon and will be using the story as a foundation for other learning activities.

+7. Invite students to look again at the pictures in the book and add any words to the list they generated on Day 1 (Step 8) and Day 2 (Step 9).
 As you did on Day 2, write the words on the board as students say them.
-You can add to the list you started on Day 2. - 8.
-On this third day, you may also want to lead a discussion of one or more of these questions to encourage students to think more deeply about the meanings of the story.
+You can add to the list you started on Day 2.

+8. On this third day, you may also want to lead a

+discussion of one or more of these questions to encourage students to think more deeply about the meanings of the story.
 Students may have different answers to these questions, which is perfectly all right.
 The point of asking the questions is simply to invite students to respond to the story in their own ways.

-Was this a funny story?
-Why or why not?

-Why did the woman think that the animals and things were naughty?
-Were they really naughty?
+Do you think the clever man was really clever?
 Why do you think so?